blukatdevelopment/UnchainedWorldsOld/gm_tools/modules/city_of_southhorn/gm_info.md

 - greatsword
 - shield

+Folmar will take kindly to the party if they help with the initial boat heist or approaches the thieves with a feather on their hat, offering them jobs.
+1. 30GP convince Hine to join the bandits[Q8].
+2. 100GP take the Diadem(if it hasn't been taken yet)[Q9]
+3. 200GP Bring back a magical dwarven weapon from their tomb
+4. 300GP assassinate Kinkade[Q2]

 #### (B) Merc Bunks
 10 triple-layer bunkbeds.
 A pile of lockboxes on the ground:
 - 50GP, 30SP, 30CP